 IARC, considered to be the apex in the field of cancer research, classified glyphosate as a “probable human carcinogen.”
 According to IARC, Roundup is made up of other ingredients that are toxic in themselves, and are also known to increase the toxicity of glyphosate.
 Monsanto has known this for many years but still refuses to study the link between cancer and Roundup.

 EPA scientists performed an independent evaluation of available data for glyphosate and found that there was no evidence that glyphosate causes cancer.
-According to EPA, they considered more extensive and relevant dataset than the International Agency on the Research for Cancer (IARC).
-EPA’s cancer classification is consistent with other international expert panels and regulatory authorities, including the Canadian Pest Management Regulatory Agency, Australian Pesticide and Veterinary Medicines Authority, European Food Safety Authority, European Chemicals Agency, German Federal Institute for Occupational Safety and Health, New Zealand Environmental Protection Authority, and the Food Safety Commission of Japan.
+According to EPA, they considered a more extensive and relevant dataset than the International Agency on the Research for Cancer (IARC).
+EPA’s cancer classification is consistent with other international expert panels and regulatory authorities, including the Canadian Pest Management Regulatory Agency, Australian Pesticide, and Veterinary Medicines Authority, European Food Safety Authority, European Chemicals Agency, German Federal Institute for Occupational Safety and Health, New Zealand Environmental Protection Authority, and the Food Safety Commission of Japan.

 Under EPA’s Endocrine Disruptor Screening Program, Glyphosate has undergone Tier I screening.
 Based on the available information, EPA concluded, using a weight-of-evidence approach, that the existing data do not indicate that glyphosate has the potential to interact with the androgen, estrogen, or thyroid signaling pathways.
 Following the recent public comments on the risk assessments, EPA released the Glyphosate Proposed Interim Decision for public comment in April 2019.
 According to the decision, EPA is management measures on pesticide release height, droplet size, and wind speed to address pesticide spray drift.
 EPA is also proposing measures to prevent or reduce weed-resistance, which includes giving farmers better information on the mode of action, how to report potential weed resistance issues, and the need for scouting to maintain glyphosate as a tool for growers.